wwuoti/blog/src/posts/blog/reaper-wayland.md

 ![](images/reaper_wayland/reaper_broken_screen_updates2.png)

 So normally the track height should be increased, but right now it's not updating.
 The black bar on the right of the tracks extends to the bottom like it should.

-After moving the cursor from REAPER to a another window on the desktop and back, suddenly the UI is rendered properly.
+After moving the cursor from Reaper to a another window on the desktop and back, suddenly the UI is rendered properly.

 #### How does it render?